binkley/basilisk-kt/README.md

 - A recipe is not really tied to a chef, and it its "own thing"
 - Some recipes can only be made in some locations, and may depend on season
-- Ingredients may be restricted to a location, but many are simply waiting to be used
+- Ingredients may be restricted by location; many are simply waiting to be used
 - Unused ingredients are waste, and cost your bottom line
 - Location and season are important, but not the "root" of the picture
 - Likewise, chefs are not the "root" of the picture, but move around, and prepare many, varying meals
-- Recipes seem important, and really your concern is pleasing guests
+- Recipes seem important, and really your concern is in pleasing guests

 ### Implementing